 Impact

 AppLockZ App Lock and Fingerprint Lock (version 4.2.11) contains a flaw that allows a local attacker with physical access to bypass the PIN lock.
-The application implements the lock as an overlay rather than relying on Android's secure authentication APIs, enabling an attacker to navigate exposed routes and evict lockscreen verification through advertisement or browser intents.
-This flaw, identified as an improper authentication weakness (CWE-287), permits an attacker to access protected applications such as Chrome, effectively elevating privileges and disclosing sensitive information.
+The application implements the lock as an overlay instead of relying on Android's secure authentication APIs, enabling the attacker to navigate exposed routes and evict lockscreen verification through advertisement or browser intents.
+This improper authentication weakness combined with insecure handling of intent resolution (CWE-288) permits an attacker to access protected applications such as Chrome, effectively elevating privileges and disclosing sensitive information.

 Affected Systems